Coblation tonsillectomy

-Coblation tonsillectomy is a surgical procedure in which the patient's tonsils are removed by destroying the surrounding tissues that attach them to the pharynx.
+Coblation tonsillectomy or plasma coblation is a surgical procedure in which the patient's tonsils are removed by destroying the surrounding tissues that attach them to the pharynx.
 It was first implemented in 2001.
-The word coblation is short for ‘controlled ablation’, which means a controlled procedure used to destroy soft tissue.
+The word coblation is short for 'controlled ablation', which means a controlled procedure used to destroy soft tissue.

 This procedure uses low temperature radio frequency during the operation, which was found to cause less pain for the patient than previous technologies used for tonsillectomy.
 Data collected from coblation tonsillectomy operations showed that the healing of the tonsillar fossa is much faster when this low temperature technology is used instead of a heat based technology, such as electrocautery tonsillectomy.

 Since coblation has been introduced to the medical field, more than 10 million surgical operations have been performed, but as of 2019, research is still ongoing to determine the positive and negative effects of this procedure.
+The process consists of five stages, which is significantly less than the traditional tonsillectomy method therefore allowing the technique of Plasma Coblation to the overall time required for the typical procedure, however there are also negatives associated with the device. which indicate that there is no clear advantage or difference in comparison to traditional surgical techniques today.

 Technology

+Plasma coblation is widely used in the medical world as a successful surgical technique.
+The technique is used as a method of treating tonsillectomy and adenoidectomy which is the surgical removement of tonsils and soft tissue found towards the back of a nose which causes blockage.

 Components

 The equipment used for coblation tonsillectomy consists of a radio frequency (RF) generator, foot pedal control, irrigation system, and a tonsil wand.
 The generator provides radio frequency, which is essential for the procedure, and connects the foot pedal system to the tonsil wand.
 The foot pedals are colour coded to prevent confusion: one is yellow and is used for controlling the coblation, while the other is blue and used for controlling the radio frequency cautery.
 The wand is connected to the RF generator so it can be controlled with the pedals.
 The wand consists of a base electrode and an active electrode, which have ceramic and flowing saline between them.
 The radio frequency current that is produced by the generator travels through the saline, breaking the molecular bonds and forming ions.
 This creates a plasma field around the electrodes, which is used for removing soft tissue.
 There should not be any smoke produced while the coblation wand is being used during the operation; if this occurs, it is a sign that ablated tissue has entered the coblation wand's electrode area.
 This means that the current is not able to break down the saline into ions properly, so smoke is produced.
 When this happens, the coblation wand needs to be cleaned out before using it again.